 This year is the centenary celebration of Dada and, of course, it is also the opening of Manifesta.
 So there will be a huge celebration happening in Zurich in June—this is where Cabaret Voltaire opened 100 years ago.
 I am in a show at Galerie Mark Müller that relates my work to Dada.
 My three-dimensional works are seen as having some relationship to Kurt Schwitters' Merzbau.
 It's an interesting fit.

-Merzbau explored new spatial ideas in art, and my work also relates to new kinds of space, specifically combining elements of architecture, sculpture and painting.
+JMMerzbau explored new spatial ideas in art, and my work also relates to new kinds of space, specifically combining elements of architecture, sculpture and painting.
 I am also interested in the idea of collage that Schwitters was using.
 Of course, he was collaging everyday material, and I am reassembling digital reproductions of my own painted images.

 JMThey are called 'space works'.
 In the studio we call them 'props' rather than sculptures.
 I would always bristle when the people I work with in the studio called them 'sculptures'.
 So we came to the decision that we would call them props—I quite like the word.

 These images really are like big stickers on the surface of the work.
 Each of these stickers is stuck to a piece of thin aluminium that is then gently curved in different directions.
 The difference with this new work is that the stickers, instead of being flat on the surface like previous works, curl away, gently lifting away from the form itself.

 So it is quite a complex piece that involves both illusionistic curves and physical curves—real shadows and images containing shadows.
 If anything, these works are lampooning big heavy 'male' sculpture.
 It is a very gentle dig.
 These are stickers!
 It is everything that you shouldn't do with a traditional sculpture: it's illusionistic, it's not real, it's plywood made to look like cardboard, and it carries images on its surface.

 A good sculpture is about a form in the round that both alters and is altered by the space that surrounds it.
 But I am more interested in it existing as an image rather than a form.

 It is not that I am just thinking of a two-dimensional planar surface on the ground.
 It is as though I am trying to build a dome-like space above the canvas.
 I am in space; my movements are in space.
 So the painting is really about creating a form of space.
 It almost lands on that plane with the hope that, when I put the canvas upright, it is going to then come into the viewer's space—that it is going to determine this space or influence it in someway.